wkumari/draft-vandergaast-edns-client-subnet/README.md

    1. Deaggregate the shorter prefix response into multiple longer prefix responses, or,

+Contavalli, et al.       Expires August 28, 2015               [Page 11]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

    2. Alert the operator that the order of queries will determine which answers get cached, and either warn and continue or treat this as an error and refuse to load the configuration.

-Contavalli, et al.        Expires July 16, 2015                [Page 11]

-Internet-Draft        Client Subnet in DNS Queries          January 2015

    This choice should be documented for the operator, for example in the user manual.